DaniloRua/Side-menu/README.md

 ![preview]

 >practicing:
-building a side animated menu that cames from de left side of the page.
+A side animated menu that comes from the left side of the page.

 ## tools
 -html